RSE-Midlands/rse-midlands.github.io/content/docs/rse-midlands-coding-club.md

 If you use Git to version control your software development you can automate your work-flow by applying various linting, tests and code checks to your code before making commits using the pre-commit suite of Git Hooks.
 This talk gives a brief introduction to what Git, linting and tests are and shows how to incorporate pre-commit into your development and Continuous Integration pipelines to help improve the quality of code incorporated into your main codebase.

 # Previous talks

+## Presentation by NCSA

+**Date**: Wednesday June 14th

+**Time**: 15:00 - 17:00

+We are delighted that the National Center for Supercomputing Applications ([NCSA](https://www.ncsa.illinois.edu)) from the University of Illinois Urbana-Champaign are taking over the RSE Midlands Coding Club in a one-off event not to be missed!
+Topics will include:

+1. Sustaining software/Establishing an Open Source Community, e.g. IN-CORE
+2. Research software and data publication - [Slides](https://doi.org/10.5281/zenodo.8030650)
+3. Co-production of software with researchers e.g. IN-CORE or CoverCrop
+4. Building and sustaining a team of RSEs

 ## Journeyman Coder : bits to bytes- programs to apps